Develop a beautiful sound,

 Alongside this transformation, I studied at Istanbul Technical University Turkish Music State Conservatory, where my foundation in traditional music was further shaped.

 After this period, years of experimentation followed.
-Through careful listening, trial and error, performing at studios and live, and continuous refinement, I gradually developed my own technical approach and methods.
+Through careful listening, trial and error, performing at studios and live, and continuous refinement, I gradually developed my own approach and methods.
 My curiosity for sound also led me to build my own atelier and begin making duduks myself, experimenting with different wood types and dimensions.
 Today, I play instruments built with my own unique measurements, developed to support a wide, deep, soft, and stable tone.
-This sound has become central to both my music and my teaching.

 I later completed my Master’s degree in World Music Performance at University of Agder in Norway and University of Gothenburg in Sweden.
 During my master’s studies, my work focused on improvisation, interplay, and solo performance.
 My master’s thesis, How to Explore Contemporary Potentials of the Duduk, explored extended techniques and electronic treatments, opening new sonic and expressive possibilities for the instrument.
 This research led to new compositions and eventually to my second solo album, Echoes of Becoming, which received wide attention from European music magazines.